borfast/ssheimdall/README.md

 And thus, SSHeimdall is born!

 # Planned features

+* SSHeimdall will have its own master private key which is regenerated periodically.
 * Maintain a list of SSH keys SSHeimdall knows of.
 * Allow adding, removing and creating new SSH keys via a web interface.
 * Manage lists of servers that can be grouped together.